dave-sh/ip-clip-send/README.md

 The application is meant to be highly customizable.
 You can easily choose which IP lists to include using the `update-ipsets` script and by modifying the Dockerfile.
 The database can be populated with data from up to 600 million potentially malicious IPs, sourced from various vendors and maintained by FireHOL.

 ### Installation
+To run this, you must have Docker Desktop installed.

 To get started, simply clone the repository and run the following commands: